jhumelsine/jhumelsine.github.io/_posts/2025-11-20-object-pool.md

 ### PooledObject
 Here is a Java implementation, which provides more implementation details:
 * The `PooledObject` instances can reside in almost any sort of container.
 I chose a queue with a fixed size of 3.
 * The `PooledObjects` are added to `objectPool` via a static method, which is an example of eager initialization.
-As an alternative, `PooledObjects` could be added only needed until the pool has been filled.
+As an alternative, `PooledObjects` could be added only when needed until the pool has been filled.
 Adding them via `release(PooledObject)` feels like an oddly named method.
 I named `release(PooledObject)` from the client's point of view to be used when releasing the `PooledObject` back into the pool.
 However, the behaviors needed to add the instance initially and to release it by the client are the same, so I'm using `release(PooledObject)` to initialize the pool at start up.
 * [__BlockingQueue__](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/BlockingQueue.html) is thread-safe.
 * I added `id` to `PooledObject` as a means to uniquely identify each object in the pool.
+It's not critical to the design.
 * `name` is intrinsic state information provided by the client when acquiring a pooled object.
+It's provided only as an example for intrinsic state.
 * `acquire(String name)` retrieves a `PooledObject` from `objectPool`, initializes its intrinsic state with the client provided name and returns it.
 * `release(ObjectPool)` cleans the instance by setting the name to null and adds it back to the `objectPool` queue.
-It also confirms that a double-release doesn't cause difficult to detect subsequent issues.
+It also confirms that a double-release won't occur, which could introduce difficult to detect issues subsequently.

 ```java
 interface Feature {